 A rider is an additional type of insurance you that can be added certain types of life insurance policies.
 Some riders, like paid-up additions, increase the cash value of your policy quicker.
 Other riders, like guaranteed insurability, allow you to purchase additional insurance at your current rate, regardless of future changes to your health.

 Don’t put off applying for life insurance

-Assuming your health and lifestyle don’t currently pose any barriers to insurability, schedule an appointment for a free life insurance consultation today.
-Taking advantage of your good health and age now will get you the best premium rate.
+Assuming your health and lifestyle don’t currently pose any barriers to insurability, it’s best to take advantage of your good health and age now will get you the best premium rate.